Dr Xanthe Whittaker

 Student education

 I principally teach strategic HRM and people analytics but also cover modules in sociology of work, critical management studies and business ethics.
-I currently teach on third-year undergraduate and masters modules in the Work and Employment Relations Department.
+I currently teach on the MSc Data Analyics and HRM.

 In addition to my academic teaching, I have a background in critical pedagogy and have worked in teaching settings with marginalised groups, including Somali women refugees and migrant sex workers.
 I have a long-term commitment to working with students to create learning environments that are inclusive, enable participation and that recognise the role learning plays, not just in the development of skills and employability, but in the wider context of democratic participation in civil society and in social change.